xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 `./setup_rocm_venv_whl.sh`

+After you see Local URL: http://127.0.0.1 press ctrl + c for the script to continue

 ## (Option 1) Step 5:
 Your installation is now finished and you can run SD.Next with its included bash script.